Tip Sheet: The Unique Role of Grandparents in Preventing Child Sexual Abuse

 The Facts About Child Sexual Abuse

-Surveys of adults reveal that as many as one in three girls and one in seven boys have been sexually abused before the age of eighteen.
+Surveys of adults reveal that as many as one in three girls and one in six boys have been sexually abused before the age of eighteen.
 And the trauma of sexual abuse can affect the emotional and physical health of those children for the rest of their lives.

 Nine out of ten children who are sexually abused already know the person who abuses them.
 So, we mustn’t let feelings of helplessness, fueled by news accounts of horrific crimes perpetrated by strangers, distract us from the many ways we actually can protect our children from more likely risks, closer to home.
 Fortunately, sexual assaults by strangers, although real, are relatively rare.